A limit process for partial match queries in random quadtrees and $2$-d trees: Contraction method in function spaces

-\ms \noi (A1) \textsc{Convergence and contraction.}\ It suffices to focus on the terms the remaining terms can obviously be treated in the same way.
+and the remaining terms can obviously be treated in the same way.
 Establishing the convergence only boils down to verifying that a binomial random variable Bin$(n,p)$ is properly approximated by $np$.
-Using the Chernoff--Hoeffding inequality for binomials \cite{Hoeffding1963}, one easily verifies that for every $\alpha>0$,
+Using the Chernoff--Hoeffding inequality for binomials \cite {Hoeffding1963}, one easily verifies that for every $\alpha>0$,

-uniformly in $p \in [0,1]$.
-Thus, since $|x^\beta-y^\beta|\le |x-y|^\beta$ for any $x,y\in [0,1]$, we have
+uniformly in $p \in[0,1]$.
+Thus, since $|x^\beta-y^\beta|\le |x-y|^\beta$ for any $x,y\in[0,1]$, we have

-By Proposition \ref{prop:uniform_conv} we have $\mu_n(t) = K_1 h(t)n^{\beta} + O (n^{\beta- \varepsilon})$ uniformly in $t \in [0,1]$.
+By Proposition~\ref{PROPUNIFORMCONVERGENCE} we have $\mu_n(t) = K_1 h(t)n^{\beta} + O (n^{\beta- \varepsilon})$ uniformly in $t \in[0,1]$.
 Therefore

 for some constant $C > 0$.
-Since $h$ is bounded, the first summand is $O( n^{-1/2})$ just like in \eqref{eq:bound_err_A} above.
+Since $h$ is bounded, the first summand is $O( n^{-1/2})$ just like in \eqref{eqbounderrA} above.
 The second term is trivially bounded by $C n^{-\varepsilon}$.
 Overall, we have $\|b_1^{(n)} - b_1\|_2 = O(n^{-\varepsilon})$.
-Hence, since the coefficients $A_r^{(n)}$ are bounded by one in the operator norm and by distributional properties of $I_1^{(n)}, \ldots, I_4^{(n)}$, the first two constraints in Assumption (A1) are satisfied with $R(n) = C n^{-\varepsilon}$ for a suitable constant $C > 0$, and $\varepsilon>0$ may still be chosen as small as we want.
+Hence, since the coefficients $A_r^{(n)}$ are bounded by one in the operator norm and by distributional properties of $I_1^{(n)}, \ldots, I_4^{(n)}$, the first two constraints in assumption (A1) are satisfied with $R(n) = C n^{-\varepsilon}$ for a suitable constant $C > 0$, and $\varepsilon>0$ may still be chosen as small as we want.

 Next, we consider $L^*$ in (A1).
 By dominated convergence we have

 for $\varepsilon>0$ sufficiently small.
 This completes the verification of (A1).